SamRoberts995/Case_Study/README.md

 ## Landscape:
 * What domain of the financial industry is the company in?

+    - Payments and Remittances

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+    - The World Bank Group did a survey in 2010 and found most inefficiencies persist in the payment systems for middle to low income earners.
+Since then, big corporate banks have been joining with small Fintech Firms to create an accessable entry to the financial system market.
+Ranging from Payments and Remittances to Insurance.
+The reason for this trend is that Fintech has low-cost to entry and provide a solution to modern day problems.

+    - Digital Payments have improved sociatal welfare through the low-cost to transfer funds for goods and services, financing of products, investments activities and managing of your personal circumstances.

 * What are the other major companies in this domain?

+    - Recharge - Recharge has developed payment processing technology that integrates seamlessly with various products.
+PayPal, Apple Pay, and other payment processors can sync with Recharge.
+As a result, customers can effortlessly access Recharge through digital formats.

+    - Spot-on - SpotOn is dedicated to helping small businesses streamline operations, connect with customers and increase revenue by providing them with an end-to-end solution for managing all of their payments needs.

+    - Paypal - PayPal is the safer, easier way to pay and get paid online.
+The service allows anyone to pay in any way they prefer, including through credit cards, bank accounts, PayPal Smart Connect or account balances, without sharing financial information.

+---

 ## Results
 * What has been the business impact of this company so far?